The Shot (Pushkin)

 "The Shot" (Выстрел) is a short story by Aleksandr Pushkin published in 1831.
 It is the first story in Pushkin's The Tales of the Late Ivan Petrovich Belkin, a cycle of five short stories.
 The Shot details events at a military outpost in a Russian province, and then several years later, on a country estate.
 Pushkin discusses themes of honor, revenge and death, and places them within the broader context of Russian society.
 The Shot tells the story of a retired soldier named Silvio, who harbors a grudge for many years following an argument in which he was disrespected in front of his peers.
 Told from the perspective of an unnamed narrator, the story concludes with Silvio returning to seek his revenge against the man who wronged him, the Count.

 Pushkin's inspiration for The Shot was a combination of his own personal experience, as well as the works of his peers.
 Pushkin himself noted that Silvio's character was influenced by the writing of a fellow Russian, Alexander Bestuzhev.
-Although a shorter work, The Shot served as an influence to later Russian literature, including Fyodor Dostoyevsky’s Notes from Underground.
+Although a shorter work, The Shot influenced later Russian literature, including Fyodor Dostoyevsky’s Notes from Underground.
 This story remains popular and relevant for modern readers.
 It gives readers insight into 19th century Russian society, and the air of mystery surrounding Silvio serves to attract and retain readers.